 We consider whether the council has done something wrong in the way it dealt with the child protection investigation and whether this has caused you harm.

-We do not act as a body of appeal and can’t review the merits of decisions or professional judgements, where they have been reached properly.
+We do not act as a body of appeal and cannot review the merits of decisions or professional judgements, where they have been reached properly.
 But we can consider how decisions made by the council are reached and whether they have been implemented properly.
+If we receive information about other people, such as an ex-partner or a child you do not have parental responsibility for, we are unlikely to be able to share it with you.
+But we can consider the information in coming to our decision.
 Some of the issues we can look at are:

 - delay in carrying out an investigation